facebookresearch/ActivityNet-Entities/README.md

 2. How can I sample the frames by myself and extract feature?

-   First, you may want to check if the region feature and RGB/motion frame-wise feature we [provided](https://github.com/facebookresearch/grounded-video-description#data-preparation) meet your requirement.
+   First, you may want to check if the object region feature and RGB/motion frame-wise feature we [provided](https://github.com/facebookresearch/grounded-video-description#data-preparation) meet your requirement.
    If not, you can first download the ActivityNet videos using this [web crawler](https://github.com/activitynet/ActivityNet/blob/master/Crawler/fetch_activitynet_videos.sh) or contact the dataset [owners](http://activity-net.org/people.html) for help.
 An incorrect video encoding format would result in a wrong frame resolution and aspect ratio, and therefore a mismatch in the annotation.
 Hence, make sure you download the videos in the [best mp4 format](https://github.com/activitynet/ActivityNet/blob/master/Crawler/run_crosscheck.py#L32).
    Once you have the videos, you can use `ffmpeg` to extract the frames.
 We provide an example command [here](https://github.com/facebookresearch/ActivityNet-Entities/issues/1#issuecomment-529065386).